BleachBit Documentation

 bleachbit --preview firefox.cache

 Multiple arguments are allowed.
-To preview deleting Firefox cache and Opera cache, run:
+To preview deleting Firefox cache and Opera cache, list them separated by a space:

 bleachbit --preview firefox.cache opera.cache

-Wildcards are allowed for options (though not cleaners), so to preview deleting all options for Opera, run:
+Wildcards are allowed for options, so to preview deleting all options for Opera, run:

 bleachbit --preview opera.*